Alekzanther/dotfiles/README.md

 ## Install these on a new system
 Based on https://www.atlassian.com/git/tutorials/dotfiles

-1. Run this ignore files in repo to avoid redundancies:
+1. Run this to avoid redundancies:
 ```
 echo ".dotfiles" >> .gitignore
 ```